silverwhere/Self-Driving-Car-Nanodegree---Udacity/Project 3 - Traffic Sign Classifier/README.md

 To train the model I had to adjust several hyperparameters, most notibly `EPOCHS`, `batch size`, `learning rate` and `optimizer`.

-`EPOCHS` tells TensorFlow how many times to run our training data through the network in general the more epochs, the better our model will train but also the longer training will take.
+`EPOCHS` tells TensorFlow how many times to run our training data through the network.
+In general the more epochs, the better our model will train, but also the longer training will take.
 I initially selected 10 `EPOCHS`, however, I noticed a high accuracy on the training set and a low accuracy on the validation set (78.3%), which implies overfitting.
-To increase accuracy I updated the number of `EPOCHS` to 50, which I noticed while training the accuracy appeared to level off on both the training set and validation data set.
+To increase accuracy I updated the number of `EPOCHS` to 50, which I noticed while training the accuracy appeared to level off on both the training set and validation data set after 47 EPOCHS, so I feel 50 EPOCHS is the a good estimate for my model.

 `BATCH_SIZE` tells TensorFlow how many training images to run through the network at a time the larger the batch size, the faster our model will train, but our processor may have a memory limit on how large a batch it can run.
 I initally began with a `BATCH_SIZE` of 128 and remained with this size for the duration of testing, however, at the end of tuning all my other hyper-parameters, I decided to reduce the `BATCH_SIZE` to 100 to see if it would improve accuracy, which it did slightly, therefore keeping my selection at a `BATCH_SIZE` of 100.

 Learning `rate` tells TensorFlow how quickly to update the network's weights; 0.001 is a good default value but can be experimented with, though I remained with my initial selection.
-Earlier on in tuning my model I decided to reduce the `rate` by half to 0.0005, however this took both longer to run the model and secondly, did not improve accuracy.
+Earlier on in tuning my model I decided to reduce the `rate` by half to 0.0005, however this took both longer to run the model and did not improve accuracy.

 Overall my results were great!